I tried to put colour in the blind alley concept with the shape Hexatrigon.

 I know for a fact it can be produced in one colour because every print I have ever had produced barred one is it’s the default colour, although that was more about different production methods/ models than anything else.

 http://www.customprints-images.co.uk started it!

 PS.
 I know which one it is now.
 And an old issue rises its head.
 Between screen and print.
 With my perspective that left the page, foolishly thought i may have left that behind.circles!
 It is however multicolour 3d printing so i should have known!!

 Any thoughts on which visual direction I might go?

-That does not mean the UK made versions cant be post production changed but would rather it had a more meaning purpose if it did, do you think?
+That does not mean the UK made versions cant be post production changed but would rather it had a more meaningful purpose if it did, don’t you think?